No hope for survivors in Sri Lanka landslide, over 100 dead

 "It is about 100 people who have been buried as there were some children and some estate workers who were not at their houses at the time of the disaster," he added, explaining why the death toll could be lower than feared the day before.

-Some uncertainty remained because population data was lost in Wednesday's landslide, his Disaster Management Center said.
+Some uncertainty remained because population data was lost in Wednesday's landslide, his Disaster Management Centre said.

-The center said 150 houses were buried in the landslide, which stretched 3 km (2 miles) and engulfed the village after days of heavy monsoon rains.
+The centre said 150 houses were buried in the landslide, which stretched 3 km (2 miles) and engulfed the village after days of heavy monsoon rains.

 Children who left for school beforehand returned to find their clay and cement houses had been buried.
 Nearly 500 people, most of them children, spent the night at a nearby school after warnings of further landslides.